-Effective the first payroll in 2013, the employee WTE submission deadline will be 1:30 pm on Time Entry Mondays (or other day designated for Time Entry due to holiday or campus closings).
-This means that employees must have their hours Submitted for Approval by the 1:30 pm deadline.
-The 1:30 pm deadline is a "Hard Deadline," which means that employees will not be able to update or submit their time record as they could with the previous 9:30 am "soft" deadline.
+The employee WTE submission deadline is 2:30 pm on Time Entry Mondays (or other day designated for Time Entry due to holiday or campus closings).
+This means that employees must have their hours Submitted for Approval by the 2:30 pm deadline.
+The 2:30 pm deadline is a "Hard Deadline," which means that employees will not be able to update or submit their time record.

 How to Record Hours during Curtailed Operations Not Worked The appropriate number of curtailed hours you are entitled to is equal to the total number of regularly scheduled hours that where missed because normal College operations were curtailed:

 How to Record Hours during Curtailed Operations Essential Personnel Worked If your supervisor required you as Essential Personnel to work during the Curtailed Operations period, follow the following recording procedure:

 How to Record Holiday Hours Worked If you do work on one of the four Campus Holidays, enter the number of hours that you work on that Campus Holiday in Earn Code 316-Holiday-Worked.
 Also, remember to put the appropriate number of Holiday Hours in Earn Code 314-Holiday Pay (not worked).